yedidyakfir/mageflow/docs/documentation/callbacks.md

 # Call With Callback

-The callback system in Task Orchestrator allows you to create robust, event-driven workflows with automatic success and error handling.
-This documentation covers the `orchestrator.sign()` function, which is the foundation for creating task signatures with callbacks.
+The callback system in MageFlow allows you to create robust, event-driven workflows with automatic success and error handling.
+This documentation covers the `mageflow.sign()` function, which is the foundation for creating task signatures with callbacks.

 ## Task Signatures